Zettelkasten-Method/zettelkasten.de/content/posts/2014/02/add-identity/index.md

 In fact, since I write my notes in plain text Markdown, I use a Markdown-style syntax to denote links:  `[target description][§201402260939]`.
 I want to add a Markdown pre-processor so links like these work out of the box.
 Since I don't define the link reference `[§201402260939]` anywhere, no click-able link is created when I convert notes to HTML.

 Also, every Zettel has its own file in my archive.
-This isn't a necessary criteria for identity, though.
+This isn't a necessary criterion for identity, though.
 It's just way more convenient than writing everything in one single, big file of text.
 Additionally, thinking in files comes easier than merely thinking in IDs.
 Keep this in mind, though:  Note identity and file system representation are ultimately not the same thing.

-Think outside of the box for a moment:  when note identity and file system representation are decoupled like this, how could we use information identity elsewhere?
+Think outside the box for a moment: when note identity and file system representation are decoupled like this, how could we use information identity elsewhere?

 [extend]: /posts/extend-your-mind-and-memory-with-a-zettelkasten/